LeoBorai/cargo-tag/README.md

           Bumps crate's major version and create a git tag patch
-          Bumps crate's patch version and create a git tag help
+          Bumps crate's patch version and create a git tag pre-release
+          Sets the provided prerelease string and create a git tag help
           Print this message or the help of the given subcommand(s)

 Options:
   -p, --prefix <PREFIX>
           Prefix string for Git tags
+      --no-commit
+          Skip creating a Git commit
+      --no-tag
+          Skip creating a Git tag
       --env
           Get name and email from environment variables CARGO_TAG_NAME and CARGO_TAG_EMAIL.
-They must be set beforehand.
+They must be set beforehand -h, --help
-  -h, --help
           Print help
 ```